cryptoprofitswitcher/CryptoProfitSwitcher/README.md

 Will select the coin / NiceHash algorithm that has the most profit in USD per day.
 #### Strategy 2: MaximizeCoins
 Will select the coin that has the least difficulty to mine compared to the 24h average difficulty.
-This strategy will ignore the price of the coin and does only work with coins that get their profit data from [miner.rocks API](https://miner.rocks/).
+This strategy will ignore the price of the coin and does only work with coins that have profit data for 24h average.
 #### Strategy 3: WeightedCoinsPrice
 This strategy is a combination of the above two strategies.
 It will multiplicate the profit in USD per day with the relative coin difficulty and maximize this new value.